 Schedule an appointment with your family doctor.
-The Centers for Disease Control and Prevention (CDC) state that flu activity in the U.S. peaks during fall and winter, so you’d do well to safeguard your household against common infections.
+According to the Centers for Disease Control and Prevention, flu activity in the U.S. peaks during winter months, so you’d do well to safeguard your household against common infections.
 Otherwise, you and your loved ones might spend the holidays sick and in isolation.

 4. Review your finances

 Take another look at your emergency finances.
 Although winter safety measures mitigate risks, you can’t wholly eliminate the possibility of catastrophes and accidents.
 It’s best to plan for the unexpected by building an emergency fund.

 You should generally have enough finances to cover at least four to six months of expenses without working.
 Also, review your insurance policies.
 Purchase extra coverage to qualify for claims in case of property damages, road accidents or illnesses.

 Consider purchasing groceries in bulk.
 With the holidays fast approaching and snow building up on public roads, going to the supermarket will gradually become more challenging.
 You’ll have fewer chances to get groceries.

 To maximize your winter emergency preparedness, stock up on essentials like toiletries, canned goods, dry grains and batteries.
 Winter storms can make it impossible to go outside.

 How Being Insured Can Protect You Against Winter Damages

 How else can you protect your house in the winter?
 Besides safeguarding your living space against common winter weather risks, we strongly recommend bolstering your homeowners insurance policy.
 Most comprehensive homeowners insurance policies only cost around $1,500—2,500 per year.
 Although the premiums might seem steep, note that it’s a fraction of what water and ice-related claims cost.
 Take this chance to revisit the coverages and limitations of your policy.